Military Pay Chart: What It Is and Pay Rates in 2025

 Years in Service

-The 2024 pay increase for the military is 5.2%.
-This pay increase applies to all active members of the Navy, Army, Marine Corps, Coast Guard, Air Force, and Space Force.
-The military pay charts we’ve shared in this guide are based on the 5.2% raise.
+The 2025 military pay increase is also 4.5%, matching the largest raise in over 20 years.
+This applies to all active members of the Army, Navy, Air Force, Marine Corps, Coast Guard, and Space Force.
+The military pay charts in this guide reflect the new 2025 base pay rates.

 Factors That Impact Military Pay